henryko67/K12Info/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Demo Available!

-Keep in mind, this is a work in progress, but the current demo is available [here](https://k12info.com).

 ## Change Logs